 This exhibition at the London Film Museum has been extended due to its popularity.
 Before you put it on your holiday itinerary, check the website to see if it’s still happening.

 While you can’t really take pictures standing next to the cars or other memorabilia, it’s certainly worth a visit for those who’ve been held in Bondage through the years.
+No! not bondage like you might find on sites like www Nu Bay or similar.

 Thank you again to the London Film Museum at 45 Wellington Street, Covent Garden for having me as a guest.